-- relationship building, including close integration with customers; - rapid innovation and field trials of products and services to better link research and development (R&D) and design to the market; - close tracking of technological, competitive, societal, environmental, economic, and demographic factors that may bear upon customer requirements, expectations, preferences, or alternatives;

-- training of frontline employees in customer listening; - use of critical incidents such as complaints to understand key service attributes from the point of view of customers and frontline employees; - interviewing lost customers to determine the factors they use in their purchase decisions; - won/lost analysis relative to competitors; - post-transaction follow-up; and - analysis of major factors affecting key customers.
+- relationship building, including close integration with customers; - rapid innovation and field trials of products and services to better link research and development (R&D) and design to the market; - close tracking of technological, competitive, societal, environmental, economic, and demographic factors that may bear upon customer requirements, expectations, preferences, or alternatives; - seeking to understand in detail customers' value chains and how they are likely to change; - focus groups with demanding or leading-edge customers; - training frontline employees in customer listening; - use of critical incidents such as complaints to understand key service attributes from the point of view of customers and frontline employees; - interviewing lost customers to determine the factors they use in their purchase decisions; - won/lost analysis relative to competitors; - post-transaction follow-up; and - analysis of major factors affecting key customers.

-Other information sought in this Item includes how companies recognize segments, customers of competitors, and other potential customers.
-Accordingly, the Item addresses how the company tailors its listening and learning to different groups and segments.
-For example, a relationship strategy might be possible with some groups, but not with others.
+This Item seeks information on how companies recognize market segments, customers of competitors, and other potential customers.
+Accordingly, the Item addresses how the company tailors its listening and learning to different customer groups and market segments.
+For example, a relationship strategy might be possible with some customers, but not with others.
 Other information sought relates to sensitivity to specific product and service requirements and their relative importance or value to customer groups.
-This determination should be supported by use of data and information, such as complaints and gains and losses of customers, from current customers and markets.
+This determination should be supported by use of information and data, such as complaints and gains and losses of customers.